Meteor-Community-Packages/meteor-simple-schema/README.md

 This is a reactive method.

-`MySchema.keyIsInvalid(key)` returns true if the specified key is currently invalid, or false if it is valid.
+`myContext.keyIsInvalid(key)` returns true if the specified key is currently invalid, or false if it is valid.
 This is a reactive method.

-`MySchema.keyErrorMessage(key)` returns the error message for the specified key if it is invalid.
+`myContext.keyErrorMessage(key)` returns the error message for the specified key if it is invalid.
 If it is valid, this method returns an empty string.
 This is a reactive method.

+Call `myContext.resetValidation()` if you need to reset the validation context, clearing out any invalid field messages and making it valid.

+### Other SimpleSchema Methods

-Call `MySchema.schema(key)` to get the original schema object that you passed in as the only argument to the SimpleSchema constructor function.
+Call `MySchema.schema(key)` to get the original schema object that you passed in as the first argument to the SimpleSchema constructor function.
 If you specify a key, then only that schema key's value (the schema definition for that key) is returned.

-Call `MySchema.resetValidation()` if you need to reset the SimpleSchema object, clearing out any invalid field messages.
+### check()

 A schema can be passed as the second argument of the built-in `check()` function.
 This will throw a Match.Error if the object specified in the first argument is not